ProcessMPUT/processm/docs/pql.md

 ### Escape sequences in `string` literals

 The `string` literals in PQL may contain escape sequences.
-An escape sequence consists of the backslash character `\` and the sequence of one or more characters.
-The below table shows the complete list of available escape sequences.
+An escape sequence consists of the backslash character ``\`` and the sequence of one or more characters.
+The table below shows the complete list of available escape sequences.

 | Escape sequence     | Meaning                                                                                |
 |---------------------|----------------------------------------------------------------------------------------|